OceanEcoWatch/OceanEcoWatchMap/README.md

 ## Deployement

-We have set up a build and deployment pipeline on AWS that is automatically triggered on every push to the master branch.
+We have set up a build and deployment pipeline on AWS that is automatically triggered on every push to the main branch.

 The application is doployed here: [https://map.oceanecowatch.org/](https://map.oceanecowatch.org/)